NathanPerrier/NathanPerrier/README.md

 ## Welcome to my GitHub profile!

-I'm a software developer, always eager to explore new technologies, frameworks and languages.
-I have a keen interest in website development and machine learning, with my predominant coding language being Python.
+I'm a software developer that thrives on exploring new technologies, frameworks and languages.
+I have a vast interest in website development and machine learning, with my predominant coding language being Python.

 ### 🛠 Favourite Projects